yesbabylon/b2/listener/README.md

 ## Installation

-The service is automatically started when you have executed ths ``install.sh`` script at the root folder of b2 repository.
+The service is automatically started when you have executed the ``install.sh`` script at the root folder of b2 repository.

 ## Routes explanation :